comatory/www/content/log/2024-04-07_understanding_relay_data_ids.md

 This code renders `client:root:version` in a `<pre>` tag, which is located right above the `1.0.0` string (which is our value for the `value` field).

 The usefulness of `__id` becomes increasingly apparent when your application performs advanced data manipulation within the Relay store.
-These manipulations often take place inside *updater* functions[^4], with an imperative approach[^5].
+These manipulations often take place inside *updater* functions[^3], with an imperative approach.

 It's typically straightforward to pass the `id` field to a mutation, but the `__id` field becomes far more crucial when dealing with connections[^6].
-Let's briefly deviate here and illustrate how Data IDs are represented in connections.
+I will illustrate this concept by showing you how Data IDs are represented in connections.

-We'll enhance the schema and change our `User` type.
-This type will now contain `friends` field which will return a new type `UserConnection`.
-This field conforms to Relay pagination specification so I'm also adding other types that should be included:
+We will enhance the schema and modify our `User` type.
+This type will now include a `friends` field that will return a new type, `UserConnection`.
+This field conforms to the Relay pagination specification, so we're also adding other types that should be included:

 *Note: I'm omitting some types we declared in previous steps for brevity.*